 A lot is required for everything to go smoothly.
-I've touched on a lot of points, but experience flashing, soldering, soldering with hot air, proto board usage, tearing down enclosures, configuring Openwrt, using USB to Serial adapters, installing the WAP on the wall with
+I've touched on I hope most of the points, but experience flashing, soldering, soldering with hot air, proto board usage, tearing down enclosures, configuring Openwrt, using USB to Serial adapters, installing the WAP on the wall with a screw driver, and some drywall screws11, and finally understanding this WAP was worth the trouble by reviewing the screenshots and having enough electronics experience to recognize quality when you see it.